 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with activities of daily living typically correlates with superior rehabilitation services.
+This is the percentage of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's generally correlates with superior rehabilitation.

 - Campbell County Memorial HospitalAcute Care Hospitals 1.31 miles away501 South Burma Avenue Gillette Wyoming 82716Government - Hospital District or Authority(307) 688-1551